logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/prerequisites/installing-testarchitect-browser-agent/_index.md

 ---
-title: "Installing TestArchitect Browser Agent"
+title: "Re-signing and installing TestArchitect Browser Agent"
 linktitle: "Re-signing and installing TestArchitect Browser Agent"
 description: "If your tests are to make use of the built-in navigate action to automatically invoke web pages in the Safari browser, then any iOS device subject to such testing must by prepped by having TestArchitect Browser Agent re-signed and installed.
 (Note, however, that this procedure may be bypassed if you instead plan to start Safari manually by tapping the Safari icon on the device.)"
 weight: 2